 2001 amendments. - Laws 2001, ch.
 319, § 4, effective July 1, 2001, recompiling former 15-3-2 NMSA 1978 as this section; substituting "The division shall" for "The director of the property control division shall" in the introductory language of Subsection A; deleting the former first sentence regarding the exceptions to the control of the director in Paragraph A(1), substituting "its jurisdiction" for "his control" in Paragraphs A(1), (2), (5), (8), and (10); inserting Paragraph A(3) and redesignating the remaining paragraphs accordingly; substituting "under its jurisdiction" for "over which he exercises control" in Paragraph A(4); deleting former Paragraphs A(6) and (7), relating to control of buildings within the city of Santa Fe, and redesignating the remaining paragraphs accordingly; adding the language beginning "including inspection for code compliance" to the end of present Paragraph A(6); inserting "under its jurisdiction" in Paragraph A(7); substituting "governor's residence" for "executive mansion" in Paragraph A(10); adding Paragraphs A(11) to (14) and Subsection C, was approved April 5, 2001.
-However, this section was also amended by Laws 2001, ch.
-293, § 1, effective June 15, 2001, which would have amended the section to read as follows:
+Laws 2001, ch.
+293, § 1, effective June 15, 2001, provides: